Multi-period Mean-Buffered Probability of Exceedance in Defined Contribution Portfolio Optimization: Modelling

 For subsequent use, we define the shorthand notation for instants just before and after time $t \in [0, T]$ respectively as:

 For a generic time-dependent function $f(t)$, we write:

 As noted in \cite{PA2020a}, DC plan savings are typically held in tax-advantaged accounts, where portfolio rebalancing does not trigger immediate tax liabilities.
-This includes 401(k) plans in the United States, superannuation funds in Australia, and similar tax-advantaged savings vehicles worldwide.
-Given this, we assume no taxes in our analysis.
+Given this, we also assume no taxes in our analysis.
 In addition, rebalancing occurs infrequently on a fixed schedule, such as annually, reducing trading activity and significantly lowers costs associated with bid-ask spreads, brokerage fees, and market impact; hence, we assume no transaction costs.
-Given these assumptions, the total wealth at time $t_m^+$ after incorporating the cashflow $q_m$ is given by \EQ W_{m}^+ = W_{m}^- + q_m, \quad t_m \in \mathcal{T}. \EN For a rebalancing time $t_m \in \mathcal{T}$, we use $u_{m} (\cdot) \equiv u(\cdot)$ to denote the rebalancing control which is the proportion of total wealth allocated to the risky asset.
-This proportion depends on both the total wealth $W_{m}^+$ (including the cashflow) and time $t_m$, i.e.\
+Given these assumptions, the total wealth at time $t_m^+$ after incorporating the {\sifin{cash injection}} $q_m$ is given by \EQ W_{m}^+ = W_{m}^- + q_m, \quad t_m \in \mathcal{T}. \EN For a rebalancing time $t_m \in \mathcal{T}$, we use $u_{m} (\cdot) \equiv u(\cdot)$ to denote the rebalancing control which is the proportion of total wealth allocated to the risky asset.
+This proportion depends on both the total wealth $W_{m}^+$ (including the {\sifin{cash injection $q_m$}}) and time $t_m$, i.e.\

 We denote by $\mathcal{Z}$ the set of all admissible rebalancing controls, i.e.\ $u_{m} \in \mathcal{Z}$ for every $t_m \in \mathcal{T}$.
 The set $\mathcal{Z}$ is typically determined by investment constraints.
 To enforce no leverage and no shorting, we impose $\mathcal{Z} = [0,1]$.